nanograv/PINT/docs/examples/build_model_from_scratch.md

 ### View the components in the timing model instance.

 To view all the components in `TimingModel` instance, we can use the property `.components`, which returns a dictionary (name as the key, component instance as the value).

+Internally, the components are stored in a list(ordered list, you will see why this is important below) according to their types.
+All the delay type of components (inheritances of `DelayComponent` class) are stored in the `DelayComponent_list`, and the phase type of components(inheritances of `PhaseComponent` class) in the `PhaseComponent_list`.

 ```python
 # print the components in the timing model